TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-The nmap script shows in LDAP service the domain name of `sequel.htb` and the TLS certificate `dc.sequel.htb`.
+The Nmap script shows that the LDAP service reveals the domain name `sequel.htb` and the TLS certificate `dc.sequel.htb`.

-So we add them to our `/etc/hosts`:
+So we add them to our `/etc/hosts` file:

 <br />